From the department of Historical Regimes of Normativity at the Max Planck Institute for Legal History and Legal Theory

 About Us

-Legal History Insights is a blog about legal history, created by the researchers, guests and affiliated researchers of the department of Historical Regimes of Normativity at the Max Planck Institute for Legal History and Legal Theory.
+Legal History Insights is a blog about legal history, created by the department of Historical Regimes of Normativity at the Max Planck Institute for Legal History and Legal Theory and showcases posts from our current and former members and guests as well as those affiliated with our research.

 Categories